-Video material (will be played and discussed in class):
+Video materials (likely to be played and discussed in class):

-Videos on human culture:
+Videos on human culture will include (but might not be limited to):

-- "Guns, Germs and Steel" (J. Diamond): The theory of "geographic luck" on the roots of global inequality. - "Generation Like" (Frontline, PBS): Teen's interactions with their culture (artists, celebrities, movies, brands, and one another) through social media. - "Butter Battle Book" (Dr. Seuss): The mechanisms of a hypothetical cultural arms race. - "The angry eye" (J. Elliott): The psychological processes underlying the existence of ingroup, out-group, arbitrary discrimination, and cultural/racial stereotypes. - "Catching fire: how cooking made us humans" (R. Wrangham): Examining the hypothesis that cooking food was an essential element in the physiological and cultural evolution of human beings. - "What makes us humans?"
+- "Guns, Germs and Steel" (J. Diamond): The theory of "geographic luck" on the roots of global inequality. - "Evolution of the human population through time" (American Museum of Natural History). - "Generation Like" (Frontline, PBS): Teen's interactions with their culture (artists, celebrities, movies, brands, and one another) through social media. - "Butter Battle Book" (Dr. Seuss): The mechanisms of a hypothetical cultural arms race. - "The angry eye" (J. Elliott): The psychological processes underlying the existence of ingroup, out-group, arbitrary discrimination, and cultural/racial stereotypes. - "Catching fire: how cooking made us humans" (R. Wrangham): Examining the hypothesis that cooking food was an essential element in the physiological and cultural evolution of human beings. - "What makes us humans?"
 (Nova Science Now, PBS): Examining the hypothesis that tool-making and language coevolved in early humans. - "What makes us humans?"
-(Nova Science Now, PBS): Examining the links between pointing gesture, teaching, and cumulative culture in humans. - "The Bobo Doll study" (A. Bandura): Social modelling and cultural violence. - "Sound and Fury" (J. Aronson): The "hearing world" versus a so-called "deaf subculture"?
+(Nova Science Now, PBS): Examining the links between pointing gesture, teaching, and cumulative culture in humans. - "Sound and Fury" (J. Aronson): The "hearing world" versus a so-called "deaf subculture"?